 Read of the Day

-Steve Jobs wrote a letter to the shareholders of Pixar in 1997, I created the following from a Youtube video using my speech to text software.
-I looked it over once but may have missed an occasional error that comes up in the process.
+Steve Jobs wrote a letter to the shareholders of Pixar in 1997.
 The letter is an awesome read knowing just how big Pixar and Steve Jobs would become.

 Letter from Steve Jobs